 Retargeting on web: This affects companies like Criteo, whose stocked crashed 20% on the day of the announcement, and DSPs with a significant portion of spending on retargeting campaigns.

 Attribution: In particular, view-through attribution (attributing ad views to conversions).

 Plus, other third-party tracking technologies for the web that use third-party cookies

 Safari and Firefox’s privacy features have reduced the availability of third-party cookies by around 30% to 40%.
-Once third-party cookies disappear from Google Chrome, this will bring the figure close to 100% due to Chrome’s worldwide popularity.
+Once third-party cookies disappear from Google Chrome, this will bring the figure close to 100% because of Chrome’s worldwide popularity.

 AdTech companies will need to use the Privacy Sandbox API to retrieve clicks and conversion data, but it will be anonymized to make it harder to attribute a given click or conversion with a given user.

 It’s important to note that these changes will only impact the Chrome web browser (on desktop and mobile devices).

 This change won’t affect other areas of digital advertising, such as:

 First-party cookie tracking: Tracking users via cookies within the domain of the website they are browsing, such as those used by Google Analytics, Piwik PRO and other web marketing tools using first-party cookie identifiers.

 Retargeting and tracking on iOS and Android: Advertisers will still be able to retarget and track users across native mobile apps on iOS and Android using mobile identifiers — IDFA (Identifier for Advertising for iOS) and AAID (Google Advertising ID for Android).